-- Millions of nurses across country have been pushed to their limits and beyond.
-A December 2020 survey by Spring Health suggests burnout may be as high as 76%. - University of Arizona College of Nursing's Nationwide Twitter survey results said 39% want to leave their current job, 18% are seriously considering leaving nursing.
+- Prior to the pandemic - In a 2014 national survey, 54% of US physicians reported signs of burnout. - By 2019, 16% of nurses self-reported burnout ED nurses were at the highest risk.
+56% of healthcare provider respondents said their organization was slightly or highly ineffective at helping staff address burnout.
+US nurse turnover was 16%. - Current status - Millions of nurses across country have been pushed to their limits and beyond.
+A December 2020 survey by Spring Health suggests burnout may be as high as 76%. - U of Arizona College of Nursing's Twitter survey results - Sold Alizona College of Nursing's Twitter Survey result said 39% want to leave their current job, 18% are seriously considering leaving nursing.
 57% of respondents are demonstrating signs of this breaking point. - Nursing and other healthcare professions are greatly affected by the steadily retiring baby boomer generation.
 In fact, an estimated one million RNs will retire by 2030.
-Furthermore, nursing schools across the country have been unable to expand their capacity to meet this rising demand for RNs.[3] - In a vicious cycle, the nursing shortage will increase the rate of burnout in our hospitals.
+Furthermore, nursing schools across the country have been unable to expand their capacity to meet this rising demand for RNs.

+In a vicious cycle, the nursing shortage will increase the rate of burnout in our hospitals.
 With a shortage, many nurses are asked to work longer or double shifts.
 Overworking leads to illness, job dissatisfaction and burnout.